git-town/git-town/tools/videos/scripts/01_intro.md

 ## Part 1: summarize and take-aways

-Git Town is a free and open-source tool that adds a new commands to Git.
+Git Town is a free and open-source tool that adds a few missing commands to Git.
 These new Git commands allow you to work with Git branches much more efficiently than is possible with the standard Git commands.

+While automating your branch management,
 Git Town stays true to Git's nature as a flexible and powerful tool that doesn't force you into one particular way of using it.

-Git Town is already super useful when using it just by yourself.
-And it really shines in collaborative scenarios where you write code together with lots of other developers.
+Git Town is already super useful when using it just by yourself And it really shines in collaborative scenarios where you write code together with lots of other developers.

 Git Town reduces and often completely eliminates merge conflicts.
-It also prevents work getting lost through misuse of Git.
+It also prevents your work from getting lost by accidentally running a wrong Git command.

-When your development team becomes the size of a small town you might want to start using Git Town! (laugh)

-Let's see how it works!
+Let's see it in action!

 ## Part 2: creating feature branches

-Here is a random software project that I work on.
+Here is a software project that I work on.
-Let's start hacking on a new feature!
+Let's start hacking a new feature!

 ```
 git hack my-feature